mchung94/pyramid-solver/README.md

 8s is at the top of the deck and Jh is at the bottom.

 # Usage

+## Command Line program
+1. Create a plain text file (in Notepad for example) containing the cards for the Pyramid Solitaire deck.
+See the Pyramid above as an example.
+You don't have to add spaces or newlines to make it look nice - the program will ignore any letter that isn't a card rank (A23456789TJQK) or suit (cdhs).
+2. Open a command prompt.
+3. Run "pyramid-solver.exe filename" where filename is the name of the text file containing the cards.
+4. pyramid-solver.exe will detect problems such as missing cards, too many cards, or malformed cards.
+After running it will either say no solution exists, or say how many steps are in the solution, followed by the steps required to solve the deck.

+## Source Code
 - To load the system:
   - (asdf:load-system :pyramid-solver)
 - To run the tests: